maxint-rd/FastPwmPin/README.md

    When succesful the method returns the preferred pin as set.
 If unsuccesful -1 is returned.
 ```

-See the enclose example code for more details.
+See the enclosed [example](https://github.com/maxint-rd/FastPwmPin/tree/master/examples/FastPwmPin) for more details.

 ### Features & limitations
  - For ATmega 328/168 Timer2 is used.
 This impacts the tone() function.